-According to current oddsmakers and sportsbooks, Beto O’Rourke has the second-best odds to be President in 2020.
+According to current oddsmakers and sportsbooks, Beto O’Rourke has some of the best odds to be President in 2020.
 This means various oddsmakers see him as a real contender to Trump in 2020.
 Beto gained widespread name-recognizability after harming America during the 2018 Midterm elections when he challenged Ted Cruz for the Texas Senate seat.

-At this moment, Beto holds the best odds of winning the Democratic nomination.
+At this moment, Beto ranks in the middle of the field for winning the Democratic nomination.
 He falls shortly behind Bernie Sanders, Joe Biden, multiple others.
 This is likely due to the fact that other more well-known candidates have stolen most of the attention and are actively speaking at town halls and on media platforms to discuss their policies and positions.
 O’Rourke has continuously spoken at rallies and on TV to heighten his already rock star profile but other Democratic candidates are applying the same strategy.

-The current odds imply a general viewpoint that Beto O’Rourke has great chances for directly facing Trump in 2020 Election.
-As of now, he has a slight edge over other Democratic Candidates.
+The current odds imply a general viewpoint that Beto O’Rourke once had great chances for directly facing Trump in 2020 Election but is now falling behind other Dem candidates who have stolen the show.
 However, this can change as voters lean more progressive, many hard-core climate change activist noticed ties between Beto and fossil fuels/big oil.